mvcds/hubi/docs/domain-file-guide.md

   - object: though you can also write "shape".
   - json
   - array
+  - function: though you can also write "func", "method" or "procedure"
   - a token's name: you may use the same name defined into the token's domain file which may not exist yet, or the normalized name (lowercase kebab) - refered as "token" type, hereafter

 default: an optional value indicating what to fill the token's attribute with, when the value is not defined